 Sisters Helping Sisters

-At the core of Tri Delta philanthropy is the Tri Delta Foundation.
-With support from our generous member-donors, the Tri Delta Foundation is focused on the growth and support of our members at every phase and stage of their lives – assisting them as they live, learn and lead:
+At the core of Tri Delta philanthropy is Tri Delta’s Foundation.
+With support from our generous member-donors, the Tri Delta raises funds to provide transformational programs, scholarships and emergency support to empower our sisters for a lifetime.

 - Live – By providing emergency financial assistance to sisters facing unforeseen financial crises through Crescent and Collegiate Crescent Fund grants.

-- Learn – By providing academic scholarships to deserving undergraduate and graduate members to assist them on their educational journeys.
+- Learn – By providing need and merit based scholarships to deserving undergraduate and graduate members to assist them on their educational journeys.

 - Lead – By funding educational and leadership empowerment initiatives designed to help members develop qualities of unselfish leadership.
 Foundation-funded programs include our Life After College Series, designed to launch our members from college to career, and our new mental health initiative, Behind Happy Faces.

 Committed to a Cure

 In 1947, 13 alumnae chapters in Southern California organized a luncheon to help fund hematology-oncology research at Children’s Hospital of Los Angeles.
 From then on this “Sleighbell Luncheon” was held on the first Tuesday of December for decades and inspired similar events across the country and Tri Delta’s national philanthropic focus.

 At the 1974 Convention, recognizing our members’ dedication and generosity, Tri Delta adopted children’s cancer charities as our philanthropic focus.
 Today, that focus represents millions of hours served – and dollars raised – to help find cures and save children battling childhood cancer.